The Dog Control Act 1996 in conjunction with Council's Dog Control Bylaw requires dog owners to:

 We at Grey District Council do not encourage any dog or animal being left unattended in a vehicle.
 We care about its welfare and safety.
-If you are unsure and would like some advise please do not hesitate to contact our friendly animal control staff here at Council who be more than happy to help you.
+If you are unsure and would like some advice please do not hesitate to contact our friendly animal control staff who will be more than happy to help you.

 REMEMBER: A safe and stress free dog, is a happy dog.